MEDIA RELEASE September 26, 2019

 Easton’s Creek – Brook Trout Habitat Enhancement

-Funding from Cabela’s Canada Outdoor Fund has made it possible for the planting and caging of 73 black willow and silver maple trees along Easton’s Creek, about 45 minutes northwest of Perth.
+Funding from Cabela’s Canada Outdoor Fund and the LUSH Charity Pot has made it possible for the planting and caging of 73 black willow and silver maple trees along Easton’s Creek, about 45 minutes northwest of Perth.
 The Brook Trout Habitat Enhancement project was led by Watersheds Canada.

 This project addresses declining near-shore fish habitat quality by restoring in-water structures, spawning areas, and shoreline fish habitat.
 Waddle Creek is one of the few cold water brook trout creeks in the Mississippi Valley Watershed, flowing into Easton’s Creek and then into the Clyde River.
 By enhancing and restoring the habitat in this cold water creek, we will help restore and improve this brook trout population.

 “In order for cold water to stay cold, you need lots of stream cover.
 A lot of times the trees have been removed because of development and in this case we have a quarry development nearby that has taken down some of the native trees.
 We are restoring these trees and providing shade for the trout.” – Anne Bendig, MNRF Fisheries Biologist for 29 years, Retired